ryliecc/capstone-java/README.md

     - MongoDB integration has been implemented to store transaction data.
     - User-friendly frontend pages have been created for adding and viewing financial transactions.

+9. **User Authentication:**
+    - OAuth-based authentication with Github has been integrated to allow users to securely log in to their accounts.
+    - A user dashboard or profile page in the frontend displays personalized transaction history.
+    - Data isolation ensures that each user can only access their own financial data.

 ## Getting Started

 Once the "Budget App" is fully implemented, you can follow these steps to get started with the application: